newsnowlabs/runcvm/README.md

 ### `--env=RUNCVM_KERNEL_MOUNT_LIB_MODULES=1`

-If a RUNCVM kernel (as opposed to an in-image kernel) is chosen to launch a VM, by default that kernel's modules will be mounted at `/lib/modules/<version>` in the VM.
+If a RunCVM kernel (as opposed to an in-image kernel) is chosen to launch a VM, by default that kernel's modules will be mounted at `/lib/modules/<version>` in the VM.
 If this variables is set, that kernel's modules will instead be mounted over `/lib/modules`.

 ## Advanced usage

 ### Running Docker in a VM

 If running Docker within a VM, it is recommended that you make `/var/lib/docker` a dedicated mountpoint.
-Using RUNCVM, this can be either a Docker volume, or an ext4, btrfs, or xfs disk.
+Using RunCVM, this can be either a Docker volume, or an ext4, btrfs, or xfs disk.

 #### Docker volume mounted at /var/lib/docker